cakephp/authentication/readme.md

 * There is no automatic checking of the session.
 To get the actual user data from the session you'll have to use the `Auth.Session` authenticator.
 It will check the session if there is data in the configured session key and put it into the identity object.
 * The user data is no longer available  through the auth component but accessible via a request attribute and encapsulated in an identity object: `$request->getAttribute('authentication')->getIdentity();`
+* The logic of the authentication process has been split into authenticators and identifiers.
+An authenticator will extract the credentials and check them againts a set of identifiers to actually verify and identify the request.

 ### Similarities